 With our new awareness of our spending, a change of habits, a budget, and maybe even additional income, we have some money to put to a better cause – reducing our debt.
-Let’s look at further options for reducing and paying our debt.
+So let’s look at further options for reducing and paying our debt.

 One option to assist in debt relief is refinancing loans.
-This is not a 100% sure way to reducing payments in the long run, but there is potential.
+This is not a 100% sure way to reduce payments in the long run, but there is potential.
 You can refinance your student loans, car loans, or even a mortgage.
 It is vital to be meticulous when exploring your options.
-If not, you may find yourself with a lower interest rate but a longer loan period which would end up costing you more money in the long run.
+If not, you may find yourself with a lower interest rate but a more extended loan period, which would cost you more money in the long run.

 If you do happen to find a good deal on refinancing, use your money saved to tackle those same debts.
-The money that you’re saving can assist in paying off other loans with high-interest rates, such as revolving credit card debt.
-It may be best to use a loan calculator or talk with an expert to ensure you get the best deal possible.
+The funds you’re saving can assist in paying off other loans with high-interest rates, such as revolving credit card debt.
+But, again, it may be best to use a loan calculator or talk with an expert to ensure you get the best deal possible.

 Consolidating your loans can also give you a psychological push to overcome debt grief.
-By having all your loans in one place, with one interest rate, it becomes easier to manage.
+Having all your loans in one place, with one interest rate, makes it easier to manage.
 You will never worry about if and which loans to tackle first.
-However, keep in mind your total debt amount has not changed, just the method of paying your debt has changed.
+However, keep in mind your total debt amount has not changed; just the method of paying your debt has changed.

 Loan Payment Approaches

-If you find refinancing or consolidating doesn’t benefit you, there are other strategies for paying off your loans.
-There are two main approaches we’ll look at.
+If you find refinancing or consolidating doesn’t benefit you, you should consider paying off your loans with other methods.
+There are two main approaches wwe’lllook at.
 Each has its benefits and appeals to individuals differently.

 1. Snowball Approach

 This method directs individuals to order all their debts and loans by the amount owed.
 Find your lowest total balance and pay it off first.
 You can do so by paying the minimum on all loans but adding extra payments to the smallest loan.
-By doing this, you can knock one loan/debt off your list giving you a psychological reward.
+You can knock one loan/debt off your list by doing this, giving you a psychological reward.

-Known as the snowball approach because you build progress along the way and reap the benefits of having less to worry about.
+Known as the snowball approach, you build progress along the way and reap the benefits of having less to worry about.

 2. Ladder Approach

-Instead of looking at the balance of our loans, in the ladder approach we order our loans by interest rate.
-Find your debt with the highest interest rate and knock that one out first.
-It may take longer to pay the higher interest rate debts first, but in the long run it saves you money.
+Instead of looking at the balance of our loans, we order our loans by the interest rate in the ladder approach.
+To find your debt with the highest interest rate and knock that one out first.
+It may take longer to pay the higher interest rate debts first, but in the long run, it saves you money.

-Financially this is the money-safe move, however, you don’t get the same psychological reward as with the Snowball Approach.
+Financially this is the money-safe move; however, you don’t get the same psychological reward as the Snowball Approach.

 Debt should not become normalized in our lives.
-We must take steps to fight our debt and obtain our financial freedom.
-This article discussed many things, but the most important is becoming aware of your financial status and your limits.
-Understanding our spending habits allows us to budget properly and control our spending in ways that let us reduce our debt.
-Find the strategies and paths that fit your needs to reduce your debt and you’ll be sure to lower your stress levels as well.
+Instead, we must take steps to fight our debt and obtain our financial freedom.
+This article discussed many things, but the most important is becoming aware of your financial status and limits.
+Understanding our spending habits allows us to budget correctly and control our spending in ways that let us reduce our debt.
+Find the strategies and paths that fit your needs to reduce your debt, and you’ll be sure to lower your stress levels as well.

 Equifax Canada (2020).
 Canadian Consumer Debt is Feeling the Chill.

-If you are like many, reaching adulthood and venturing out into the world was or is an incredibly exciting time.
+If you are like many, reaching adulthood and venturing out into the world was a fascinating time.
 You are now able to attend college to gain a career and to buy your first car.
 Then there is the prospect of becoming a homeowner and filling it with all the beautiful items about which you have always dreamed.

 The Amount of Debt in Canada is Staggering

-Although the statistics of debt in Canadian households seems grim, there are ways to make sure you and your family don’t remain a part of them.
+Although the debt statistics in Canadian households seem grim, there are ways to make sure you and your family don’t remain a part of them.

 What is Debt?

-What is debt and how do you know if you’re in debt?
-If you ask ten different people, it’s likely you’ll get ten different answers.
+What is debt, and how do you know if you’re in debt?
+If you ask ten different people, you’ll likely get ten different answers.
 A dictionary definition describes debt as the amount of money you owe.
 To go a step further, you can say debt is the obligation to pay for a product or a service.

 There are two different kinds of debt.
 Secured debt and unsecured debt.
 Your house and your car are examples of secured debt until you make the final payment.
 The lender has a lien on your house or car.
-After the final payment it belongs to you.
+After the last payment, it belongs to you.
 The bank or lending institution still has ownership until you make the final payment.
-If you do not make your agreed upon payments, or fall too far behind, the bank or financial institution can foreclose on your home or repossess your vehicle.
+If you do not make your agreed-upon payments or fall too far behind, the bank or financial institution can foreclose on your home or repossess your vehicle.
 You live in the house or drive the vehicle, but you do not own it until you make the last payment.

 Examples of unsecured debt include student loans, credit cards and medical co-payments.
-Usually with unsecured debt the lender does not have a lien on the item.
-They do not have the option to take back what you’ve purchased. if you fall too far behind or stop making payments they use other strategies to get their money.
-Most, if not all will post a negative report about your lack of payment to the major credit reporting bureaus.
+Usually, with unsecured debt, the lender does not have a lien on the item.
+Therefore, they do not have the option to take back what you’ve purchased.
+If you fall too far behind or stop making payments, they use other strategies to get their money.
+Most, if not all, will post a negative report about your lack of payment to the major credit reporting bureaus.
 They may also hire a collection agency to contact you.
 Some lenders might try to collect their money by attaching your wages.

 Debt can be a source of pain and suffering for many people.
 Even if you have the financial means to stay current with payments but fall behind or stop paying for whatever reasons, you start the spiral into debt.